cramayar/apple-tree/README.md

 python3 apple_tree.py
 ```

+The word that will be guessed is represented by the underscores _ _ _ ... and
+the word length is also displayed.
-The player needs to input a letter from the alphabet and then press **Enter**.
+The player needs to input a letter from the english alphabet and then press
+**Enter**.
-If the letter is in the word, the user will be prompted with to insert a new letter.
+If the letter is in the word to be guessed, the player will be directly allowed
+to continue guessing new letters and no apples are deducted.
-If the inserted letter is not in the word in an apple will be disappear from the tree.
+If the inserted letter is not in the word, then an apple will disappear from
+the tree.

-The game ends if the player guessed all the letters or if the tree runs out of apples.
+The game ends either when the player guessed all the letters, or when the tree
+runs out of apples.

-I wrote this game mostly to provide educational tools for my kids and I want now
+I wrote this game mostly to provide educational tools for my kids and I thought
-to share it with you.
+it might be useful to you.

 ## Word list
 The words used are taken from a first grade level vocabulary: